techidaily/site-windows11/source/_posts/unlock-the-mac-os-look-in-windows-try-these-5-techniques-first.md

  The best part is that it offers a straightforward user interface, making it easy to customize the dock with just a few clicks.
 Additionally, it offers an intuitive drag-and-drop feature that allows you to quickly reorder the applications on your dock.

- If you're looking for a free alternative to MyDockFinder, look at our article showing[how to add a Mac-style dock using free tools](https://www.makeuseof.com/windows-10-11-mac-style-dock/) on Windows.
+ If you're looking for a free alternative to MyDockFinder, look at our article showing [how to add a Mac-style dock using free tools](https://www.makeuseof.com/windows-10-11-mac-style-dock/) on Windows.

  To start with it, you must purchase it from Steam for $4.99\.
 Once you download it, it'll automatically show a dock on your screen.
 If you want to customize it further, right-click anywhere on the dock and select**Preferences** .